Vyral/base-template/_posts/2018-09-17-get-in-the-mindset-of-a-market-shift.md

   of what that means for you, your sellers, and your buyers.
 enclosure:
 pullquote: >-
-  Whether this is a seasonal cycle that we experience every single year or it is a bigger shift in our market, only time will tell.
+  Only time will tell whether current conditions are driven by our seasonal cycle or whether a bigger shift in our market is taking place.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false